Has this ever happened to you?

 Is search volatility the same for all pages?

 Search volatility can be amplified by a number of factors such as:

 Newer sites and pages tend to see more fluctuation as Google evaluates the best place to rank them in SERPs.

-If your industry, location, or chosen keywords are exceptionally competitive, you’ll likely see more rank changes than situations where fewer sites are vying for position on page one.
+If your industry, location, or chosen keywords are exceptionally competitive, you’ll likely see more keyword rank changes than industries where fewer sites are vying for position on page one.

 - Link Building

 A change in backlink volume or quality can prompt Google’s algorithm to reevaluate your site’s authority by shifting it up and down in rank.

 - Page and Site Updates

 Making significant changes to an individual page or your site as a whole will likely prompt Google to take a second look at your assets to reassess their value to searchers.